dhimmel/blog/content/posts/2020-10-20_long-trail-maps/long-trail-maps.md

 ![OpenStreetMap iD editor zoomed into the Long Trail on Stratton Mountain.]({attach}2020-09-29_osm-iD-editor-stratton-mountain.png "Editing OpenStreetMap on 2020-09-29 using the iD editor with a Strava Heatmap background.
 The red line shows the track of our hike.
 GPS tracks indicate the Long Trail is incorrectly placed.")

 Any GPS recording from consumer hardware will have some inaccuracy, but this is easily overcome by averaging many tracks!
 Wisdom of the crowd.
-My track as well as the Strava heatmap make it clear that the Long Trail needs to be shifted East, along with some other alignments.
+My track as well as the Strava heatmap make it clear that the Long Trail needs to be shifted east, along with some other alignments.
 I made these changes in [changeset 91733004](https://overpass-api.de/achavi/?changeset=91733004), where I also added additional metadata to the fire tower like that its height is 21 meters.
 Maybe now the tower will [show up](https://www.engadget.com/flight-simulator-open-street-map-building-205545509.html "A typo created a 212-story monolith in ‘Microsoft Flight Simulator’") in flight simulators.